enda-mullally/EMHasher-Docs/README.md

 ### Overview

 Finally, a modern hash-generating application built from the ground up for Windows 11.
+Native and fast (AOT) X64|ARM64.
 Quickly and easily calculate file hashes directly in Windows Explorer or on your Desktop.
 Choose your preferred hashing algorithms, including MD5/SHA-256/SHA-512.
 What would you like to see next?

 ### 08/May/2025 - 1.1.47 - First release.
 Enjoy!